Aibel365/python-app-template/TEMPLATE.md

 - release-minor - to force patch 1.X.0
 - release-major - to force patch X.0.0
 - release-skip - to skip release after merge

+Note: If a label is missing in a PR then 'release-skip' label will be added by default to the PR.

 <br /><br />